crossplane/crossplane/docs/getting-started/run-applications.md

 Service Tracker application consists of two kinds of workload:

 * A [`ContainerizedWorkload`] is a long-running containerized process.
-* A `PostSQLInstanceRequirement` is a PostgreSQL instance and database.
+* A `PostgreSQLInstance` is a PostgreSQL instance and database.

 All OAM components configure a kind of workload, and any kind of Kubernetes resource may act as an OAM workload as long as an infrastructure operator has